-Heat sinks are designed using thermal conductive materials such as copper and aluminum and they work by dissipating heat through liquid cooling, natural convection, forced convection, or radiation.
-The thermal management needs vary from one application to another and it is, therefore, essential to look beyond the heat sink when designing a thermal solution for a particular application.
-Some of the important factors that should be considered when designing a thermal solution include heat sink level requirements, component level requirements, system level requirements, and chassis level requirements.
+Heat sinks are designed using thermal conductive materials—like copper and aluminum—and they work by dissipating heat through liquid cooling, natural convection, forced convection, or radiation.
+Thermal management needs vary from one application to another.
+Therefore, it is essential to look beyond the heat sink when designing a thermal solution for a particular application.
+Some of the important factors that should be considered include heat sink level requirements, component level requirements, system level requirements, and chassis level requirements.

 A heat sink transfers the thermal energy generated by an electronic assembly or component into a cooling medium.
-Heat is transferred from a higher temperature region (electronic component) to a lower temperature region (fluid medium) by conduction, convection, radiation or by a combination of these heat transfer methods.
+The heat is transferred from a higher temperature region (electronic component) to a lower temperature region (fluid medium) by conduction, convection, radiation or by a combination of these heat transfer methods.

-1. Thermal resistance
+1. Thermal Resistance

 Thermal resistance refers to the sum of resistances to heat flow between the die and the coolant fluid.
 These heat flow resistances include the resistance between the die and the component casing, the resistance between the casing and the heat sink (thermal interface resistance), and the resistance between the heat sink and the fluid in motion.
-Thermal resistance does not factor non-uniform heat distribution and it is unsuitable for modelling systems that are not in thermal equilibrium.
+Thermal resistance does not factor non-uniform heat distribution and it is unsuitable for modeling systems that are not in thermal equilibrium.

-Although the thermal resistance value is an approximation, it enables modelling and analysis of thermal characteristics of semiconductor devices and heat sinks.
+Although the thermal resistance value is an approximation, it enables the modeling and analysis of thermal characteristics of semiconductor devices and heat sinks.
 Analyses of different heat sink designs are used to determine heat sink geometries and parameters that enable maximum heat dissipation.
-Complex modelling of thermal characteristics can be achieved by meshing heat sinks using 3D thermal resistances.
-In the following image, the SimScale simulation software was used to mesh a heat sink model.
-The Hex-dominant Parametric (only CFD) mesh was used to generate the mesh for the 4 volumes (3 solids and 1 fluid).
-This is used to create refinements and maintain the volumes as different regions to later define interfaces.
+Complex modeling of thermal characteristics can be achieved by meshing heat sinks using 3D thermal resistances.
+The image below illustrates the mesh of an electronics enclosure design created in a web browser with the SimScale cloud-based simulation platform.

-Heat sinks are designed with materials that have high thermal conductivity such as aluminum alloys and copper.
+Heat sinks are designed using materials that have high thermal conductivity such as aluminum alloys and copper.
 Copper offers excellent thermal conductivity, antimicrobial resistance, biofouling resistance, corrosion resistance, and heat absorption.
 Its properties make it an excellent material for heat sinks but it is more expensive and denser than aluminum.

 Diamond offers a high thermal conductivity that makes it a suitable material for thermal applications.
 Its lattice vibrations account for its outstanding thermal conductivity.
 Composite materials such as AlSiC, Dymalloy, and copper-tungsten pseudo-alloy are also commonly used in thermal applications.

-3. Arrangement, shape, size, and location of fins
+3. Arrangement, Shape, Size, and Location of Fins

-4. Fin efficiency
+4. Fin Efficiency

-5. Thermal interface material
+5. Thermal Interface Material